 In any case, money flows regardless of whether the applicant is now being recruited or not.

 ... has Markus Tandler in his readable posts (along with readable comments) already torn: "Self "more”Twitter accounts hardly manage to generate significant clicks (and probably even less qualified applicants) on the job advertisement….
 In reality, hardly anyone will get rich, or even close to it…”

 There are reasons for this, and they are practically inherent in the system.
 For one thing, it is the job of the job itself - quality as well as quality: every job market is a closed system and only has its own pool of vacancies.
 This is logical, but limits the choice for the applicant but arg.

 And often in Jobbörsen just the remains are trampled, as Svenja Hofert has so beautifully written, thus the jobs, which internally no one wants to have.
 This restricts the qualified offer even further.

-The problem is that job exchanges for certain target groups such as high potentials no: This is also the way Eva Zils realized - and this is exactly where social media comes into play:
+The problem that job boards are for certain target groups like high potentials no: This is also the way Eva Zils realized - and this is exactly where social media comes into play:

 Recommendation marketing lives from matching

 But, and this too is inherent in the system, this only works on a voluntary basis: If an employee recommends a job, then it is because he knows the job and the potential candidate well and is convinced that both fit together.
 Therefore, this system is so successful.